Mattral/CareNetDetect/README.md

 ```

 Once the application is running, you can access it through your web browser.
 Under the models section the user will be asked to upload the chest x-ray image.
 After providing the required inputs, click the "Predict" button to obtain the predicted diagnosis result.

-## Demo Video
-Here's a video of me demonstrating this web application, [link](https://youtu.be/QOqRXhc-eL0)

-## Acknowledgments

-I would like to acknowledge Omdena's Myanmar Chapter for providing the opportunity to work on this project.
-I also extend my gratitude to all the contributors who participated in developing this system.